xinyuewang1/git_guide/contributing.md

 (Ref: [Suggestions above are directly C&P from here](https://chris.beams.io/posts/git-commit/))

-### Default editor
+### Git default editor
-To be able to write long descriptive commit messages, try to use a default editor instead of `commit -m`.
+To be able to write long descriptive commit messages, try to use `git commit` with a default editor instead of `commit -m`.

 setting: